JadedTuna/brainfuck-c/README.md

 brainfuck-c
 ===========

-Brainfuck interpreter written in C.
+Brainfuck interpreter written in C. Can be compiled with `gcc -o bf bf.c`

 ###Brainfuck commands